top of page

 You are invited to attend a memorable evening, showcasing the biodiversity and wonder of our oceans through a hand-picked selection of short, underwater films.

-The official screenings for the Fremantle Underwater Film Festival (FUFF) will be held in Fremantle, Western Australia.
-FUFF is screened annually in coastal towns and cities around metropolitan and regional Western Australia.
+The official screenings for the Fremantle Underwater Film Festival (FUFF) are held in Fremantle, Western Australia.
+FUFF is screened annually in coastal towns and cities around regional Western Australia, interstate and across the seas.
 The festival screens just under two hours of short films in two acts, with an interval in between acts.

-The Fremantle Underwater Film Festival (FUFF) is a not for profit, independent, grassroots social and environmental movement for positive change for the ocean.
-FUFF functions as an annual underwater short film festival in both the City of Fremantle and regional venues around Western Australia.
+The Fremantle Underwater Film Festival (FUFF) is a not for profit, independent, grassroots social and environmental movement towards better ocean health.

-Each night of the festival we aim to:
+Each night of the festival I aim to:

 • Share interesting, fun and thought-provoking short films to highlight the magical mysteries of the underwater world